Kilkenny: GAA

 The County Board of Kilkenny GAA (Cumann Lúthchleas Gael Coiste Cill Channaigh) has its head office and main grounds at Nowlan Park in the city.
 The Kilkenny branch of the GAA was founded in 1887.

 Hurling is the dominant sport in the city and county, and Kilkenny has one of the most successful county hurling teams.
-Secondary schools noted for their contribution to the game include St. Kieran's College and Christian Brothers School (CBS).
+Secondary schools noted for their contribution to the game include St. Kieran's College and Christian Brothers College (CBC).
 Former students who have played for St. Kieran's include Eddie Keher, Brian Cody, Eoin Kelly, DJ Carey and Henry Shefflin.
 There are three GAA clubs based in the city: O'Loughlin Gaels GAA, Dicksboro GAA and James Stephens (GAA Club).
 St John's Parish is the catchment area for O'Loughlin Gaels.
 The parishes of St Mary's and St Canice's are associated with Dicksboro.
 St Patrick's parish is the catchment area for the James Stephens club.

 Gaelic football is also played in Kilkenny, although it is not as popular as it is in some other Irish counties.
 The Kilkenny footballers are the only county not to participate in the All-Ireland Senior Football Championship.
 They have previously taken gap years away from League football, and for example did not participate in 2013, after poor runs in 2012 and 2011.